GeoNode/geonode/docs/basic/settings/index.rst

     | Default: ``Path to project``
     | Env: ``PROJECT_ROOT``

     The local path where GeoIPCities.dat is written to.
-Make sure your user has write permissions.
+Make sure your user has to have write permissions.

 GEONODE_APPS